NxPKG/khulnasoft-docs/content/rules/reference/esc-deprecation.md

 # Deprecation notice for Edge Side Code

-Edge Side Code (ESC) is a customization option used by several Enterprise customers that allows for more configurability of Cloudflare's global network features.
-This code can alter the behavior of Cloudflare's CDN, enabling logic for specific customer use cases.
+Edge Side Code (ESC) is a customization option used by several Enterprise customers that allows for more configurability of Khulnasoft's global network features.
+This code can alter the behavior of Khulnasoft's CDN, enabling logic for specific customer use cases.
 Currently, a few customers have ESC in place to perform special operations such as advanced header manipulation, host header switching.

 **Edge Side Code is now deprecated.** All configurations currently done via ESC will be removed on 2024-01-01.
-If you are using ESC, you will need to configure other Cloudflare products to replace your current ESC configuration before this date.
+If you are using ESC, you will need to configure other Khulnasoft products to replace your current ESC configuration before this date.

 ## Will this deprecation affect my account?

-If your account is currently using ESC, your account team will contact you so that you can discuss the migration from ESC to other existing Cloudflare products.
+If your account is currently using ESC, your account team will contact you so that you can discuss the migration from ESC to other existing Khulnasoft products.

-## Which Cloudflare products should I use instead?
+## Which Khulnasoft products should I use instead?

 The following table contains recommendations for different use cases of ESC: